geerlingguy/macbook-pro-battery-test/README.md

 # MacBook Pro Battery Life Test

 This repository contains a simple test script to emulate a relatively heavy workload for battery life testing.
+It downloads a copy of [Drupal VM](https://www.drupalvm.com) and repeatedly builds and destroys a Virtual Machine running Drupal.

 The script does the following, in a loop:

   1. Write a counter, timestamp and the battery percentage (as reported by `pmset`) to a results file.
-  2. Download a copy of [Drupal VM](https://www.drupalvm.com).
   3. Run `vagrant up` to configure a VM running Drupal on a standard LAMP stack.
-  4. Load Drupal's home page 10 times, with a 10s gap between each load.
   5. Run `vagrant destroy -f` to destroy the VM.
   6. Wait 10s.
   7. Repeat.